UPDATE APRIL 13, 2023

 I think one of the reasons gardeners don’t use native plants more frequently is that they don’t think native plants are attractive, or perhaps gardeners just don’t know what native plants look like.

 To solve that problem, Buffalo Niagara Riverkeeper has created the Western New York Guide to Native Plants for your Garden, available for free online.
-A limited number of paper copies of the book are available, too.
-See a list of locations with the paper version, but call first to see if there are some left.

 The guide is beautifully designed and contains lots of photos so you can see what the plants look like.
 They’re organized into categories: ground covers, perennials, grasses & ferns, shrubs, trees and vines.